guruprasad8080/InvoicePayments/README.txt

 # Invoice Payments System

 ## Overview
-This is a simple invoice management system implemented in Spring Boot.
+This is a simple Invoice Payments System implemented in Spring Boot.
 It supports:
 - Creating invoices
 - Paying invoices
 - Processing overdue invoices with late fees